 The first step to rationalizing your end-to-end process is to plot the steps in your current flow and the tools you use.

 Start with checkout, looking at the checkout process, payment methods, and retargeting software for abandoned shopping carts.
-The checkout process should flow seamlessly through your eCommerce platform or ERP to your order fulfillment warehouse or 3PL.
+The checkout process should flow seamlessly through your eCommerce platform or ERP to order outsource your fulfillment to a warehouse or 3PL.

 For each step, outline the software that powers it or the partner that provides the service.
 Now you’re ready to slim down and modernize your eCommerce process flow.